Pursue Your Relationship with Jesus and Find Your Happiness in Him in the Coming Year

 - Turn off the distractions in your life, whether that’s social media, the internet, television, etc.

-I encourage you to consider how you can put these suggestions into practice in 2018, and find deeper happiness in knowing Jesus.
+I encourage you to consider how you can put these suggestions into practice, and find deeper happiness in knowing Jesus.

 One thought on reading Scripture and building godly habits: countless Christians believe that Bible reading is their duty—something holy people do.
 What many don’t understand is exactly what Scripture really tells us: that meditating on God’s Word can and should delight us, infusing us with heartfelt happiness (see Psalm 1; the world translated “blessed” is asher¸ which means “happy”).
 David said of God’s words, “More to be desired are they than gold, even much fine gold; sweeter also than honey and drippings of the honeycomb” (Psalm 19:10).
 Throughout the difficulties and joys that 2018 will bring, you’ll find abiding happiness as you go back to God’s Word again and again.